buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcCurtainWallTypeEnum.md

 # IfcCurtainWallTypeEnum

-This enumeration defines the valid types of curtain wall that can be predefined using the enumeration values.
+This enumeration defines the valid types of curtain wall that can be predefined using the enumeration values.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x3

 > NOTE  Currently there are no specific enumerators defined; the _IfcCurtainWallTypeEnum_ has been added for future extensions.

 ## Items